 Watch his 10-minute talk here:

-Synthetic biology and biotechnology are indeed possible ways to combat the huge problem of our dependence on fossil fuels with biology, thanks to its versatility, scalability and renewability.
-Programming cells also have a myriad of other uses, many of which we have today, like production of medicine and biofuels.
+Synthetic biology and biotechnology are indeed viable ways of combating the huge problem of our dependence on fossil fuels with biology, thanks to its versatility, scalability and renewability.
+Programmed cells also have a myriad of other uses, many of which we have today, like production of medicine and biofuels.

 Traditional genetic engineering can be compared to writing 0’s and 1’s to operate a computer – a method that has been replaced by modern software and programming languages.
-The concept can be applied to biology, by designing biological “apps” that can be “installed” into living organisms such as bacteria.
-Whereas computers read binary in 1’s and 0’s, biology reads genes in A’s, T’s, C’s and G’s (the building blocks of DNA).
+The concept can be applied to biology, by designing biological ‘apps’ that can be installed into living organisms such as bacteria.
+Where computers read binary in 1’s and 0’s, biology reads genes in A’s, T’s, C’s and G’s (the building blocks of DNA).
 We just need the design tools (like a software program) to compile and debug the biological code to make it run in living organisms (like the computer).
 That’s what cell programming language does: it creates the tools to read and write the DNA that will make engineered genes “run” in cells.
 This way, we can work towards solving the world’s sustainability, health and energy problems by synthesizing cell factories.
-Omri gives the example of a programming command, that compiles into a tree giving off light thanks to a firefly’s fluorescent gene.
-It’s revolutionary, right?
+Omri Amirav-Drory gives the example of a programming command, that compiles into a tree and creates light thanks to a firefly’s fluorescent gene.
+Isn’t that revolutionary?

 However, Clotho and Genome Compiler believe in democratizing genetic engineering in order to understand this complexity.
-Clotho makes an App that standardizes and manages data, while Genome Compiler wants to crowd-source gene design for optimal creativity.
-The more thinkers, the merrier, and it’s easier to visualize new genetic patterns when we’re less tied to preconceived notions of those that “work.”
+Clotho has made an App that standardizes and manages data, while Genome Compiler wants to crowd-source gene design for optimal creativity.
+The more thinkers, the merrier, and it’s easier to visualize new genetic patterns when we’re less tied to preconceived notions of those that ‘work’.

-And as we come up with ideas for more cases, a similar cell factory case is on the list.
-Like this post if you’d like to see us develop this case!
+And as we come up with ideas for more cases, a similar cell factory case is on the list!